-- 7. Our preliminary view is that, subject to the following condition, the proposed arrangement will, or will be likely to, result in a benefit to the public outweighing the lessening in competition, such that an authorisation should be granted. - 8.
-As a condition of authorisation the Councils must: - 8.1 vary clause 21(c) of the Draft Deed of Agreement for the Nelson-Tasman RLBU, to confirm that any operating surplus from the RLBU would be used solely to fund the Councils' waste management and minimisation services, facilities or activities; and - ensure that the Councils' annual reports clearly disclose the amount of any operating surplus received from the RLBU and record how any such surplus is being applied in a manner that is consistent with this condition. - 9.
-In this instance, our preliminary view is that it is necessary to grant conditional authorisation because, without the proposed condition, there would be a real chance that the detriments from the proposed arrangement could exceed the benefits.
+- 5. Our decision is that, subject to the following conditions, the proposed arrangement will result, or be likely to result, in a benefit to the public outweighing the lessening in competition, such that an authorisation should be granted. - 6.
+As conditions of authorisation the Councils must: - 6.1 vary clause 21(c) of the Draft Deed of Agreement for the Nelson-Tasman RLBU, to confirm that any operating surplus from the RLBU would be used solely to fund the Councils' waste management and minimisation services, facilities or activities; and - 6.2 ensure that the Councils' annual reports clearly disclose the amount of any operating surplus received from the RLBU and record how any such surplus is being applied in a manner that is consistent with this condition. - 7.
+In this instance, our view is that it is necessary to grant conditional authorisation because, without the conditions, there would be a real chance that the detriments from the proposed arrangement could exceed the benefits.